gdg-x/hoverboard/data/about.md

 #### Participation

 Entrepreneurship and Technology is a collection of doers and builders who challenge norms and turn ideas into action.
 These individuals can supercharge movements by connecting ideas with markets.
-Participants in this track include entrepreneurs, technologists, engineers, developers, executives, investors, all for-profit business leaders and employees and blockchain community members.
+Participants include entrepreneurs, technologists, engineers, developers, executives, investors, all for-profit business leaders and employees and blockchain community members.

 ### Ideas and Research